 What could be more soothing than a hot bath with lavender essential oil?
 Or peppermint oil in your bath to get your morning going?

 But because oils and water don’t mix, adding undiluted essential oils to your bath could potentially burn your skin.
 It happened to a friend of mine.

 DISCLOSURE: In order for me to pay my blogging expenses, I may receive monetary compensation for my endorsement and/or link to products mentioned on this blog.
 As an Amazon Associate I earn from qualifying purchases.

 Diluting the essential oil with a carrier oil first (ie. olive oil) can help, and will moisturize your skin.
-But mixing the essential oils with a salt is your best bet, causing the oils to disperse in your bath.
+But mixing the essential oils with an oil and then a salt is your best bet, causing the oils to disperse in your bath.